22 Small Business Tax Deductions to Know in 2025

 As long as they’re not for you or other business partners, employee salaries and benefits are generally considered write-offs for small businesses.

-20. Startup Expenses
+20. Startup and Organizational Costs

 If you started your business in the latest tax year, you may be able to write off up to $5,000 of the expenses you invested in launching.

-21. Phone and Internet
+21. Phone and Internet Expenses

-Generally, what you spend to provide your business with internet and phone service can be written off to lower tax liability.
+Generally, what you spend to provide your business with internet and phone service can be written off in order to lower your tax liability.
 If you use the phone and internet for a mix of work and personal reasons, however, you can typically only write off the percentage of the cost that goes toward your business use.

-22. Travel
+22. Business Travel and Lodging

 If you travel for work, such as to visit clients or attend industry events, your travel expenses may be considered business tax write-offs.
-This can include transportation (flight, rental car, train, parking and tolls), hotel stays, and meals.
+This can include transportation (flight, rental car, train, parking, and tolls), hotel stays, and meals.

 The Takeaway